Authorities: Explosive device found near George Soros' home

 A message emailed to Soros' foundation wasn't immediately returned.

-Soros, a billionaire who made his fortune in hedge funds, has donated heavily to liberal causes and is vilified on the right.
+Soros, who made his fortune in hedge funds, frequently donates to liberal causes and is vilified on the right.

 Others have falsely accused him of being a Nazi collaborator during World War II, when he was a child in Hungary.